ReactForBeginners/course-overview/lecture1/README.md

 	React.render(<App />,  document.getElementById("content"));

-The *React.render()* function you see below the two components takes care of 'kickstarting' the rendering, and renders the root component (the common ancestor for all the components) into the DOM in the specified container.
+The *React.render()* function you see below the two components takes care of 'kickstarting' the rendering, and renders the root component/common ancestor (in this case: **App**) into the DOM in the specified container.

 ## Props & State

 There are two types of data in React; state and props.
-The difference between the two is a bit tricky to understand in the beginning, at least conseptually.
-But once you start working with the library, you'll quickly manage to separate the two from each other.
+The difference between the two is a bit tricky to understand in the beginning, before you've used them in practice.
+But once you do so, you'll quickly manage to separate the two from each other.

-The key difference is that state is private and controlled from within the component itself.
-Props are external and controlled by whatever renders the component.
-So a component can not change its own props directly, only indirectly.
+The key difference is that state is private and can be changed from within the component itself.
+Props are external and are controlled (and changed) by whatever renders the component.
+So a component can not change its own props directly (it can do it indirectly, but let's save that for later).
 A component can, however, change its own state.
-As a beginner, you can think of state as dynamic data and props as static data, at least from the perspective of the within the components, even though that's bit too simplified, as the props do change all the time.

 ### Props

 We'll start off by looking a bit closer on props, as it forces us to understand Reacts one directional data flow, which also is critical to know about.

-Let's initialize our little button app with some data, using props.
-Firstly we'll need to grab the data from somewhere.
-This could for example be done using an Ajax call to fetch some data from an API, but for now we'll just hard code it in as a variable:
+Let's initialize our button app with some data, using props.
+First we'll need to grab the data from somewhere.
+This could for example be done using an Ajax call to fetch some data from an API, but for now we'll just hard code it as a variable:

 	var BUTTONTEXT = "Click the button";

-The way to hand this data to a components props looks a lot like how you would specify an HTML element's attribute.
+The way to hand this data to a component's props looks a lot like how you would specify an HTML element's attribute.

 	<App text={BUTTONTEXT} />